JavaSurvival/LWCTrust/README.md

+# Updates

+Updated by me (Nicholas-Vo) to allow trusted players to break protections.

 # LWC Trust
 A trust module for LWC protection plugin.
 You can download stable releases of the plugin from the [Spigot resource page](https://www.spigotmc.org/resources/lwc-trust.75580/)